grafana/mimir/pkg/querier/engine/streaming/README.md

 * Combinations of `sum` and `rate` (eg. `sum by (group) (rate(some_metric[5m]))`)

 All other PromQL features and constructs are currently unsupported, including support for native histograms.

+# Tooling

+There are scripts that can be used to compare the performance of this engine, Prometheus' engine and Thanos' engine in `tools/query-engine-testing`.